amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 Fitting Methods
 ===============

 Different methods are available to compute the models.
-The method is chosen automatically by default but can be set manually using the optional parameter `optim method` (see the :ref:`options section <linmod_options>`).
+The method is chosen automatically by default but can be set manually using the optional parameter `optim method` (see :ref:`linmod_options`).

 **Direct solvers**